isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ## Are Springfree Trampolines Worth The Money?
 I would say yes.
 Springfree trampolines are worth the money.
 They deliver a better bounce, have excellent safety features, and they have many positive buyer reviews.

-However, springfree trampolines are more expensive than the regular trampolines.� The springfree are double or triple the price of a traditional trampoline.
+However, springfree trampolines are more expensive than the regular trampolines.
+The springfree are double or triple the price of a traditional trampoline.

 However, they eliminate the risk of landing on springs or the frame.
 Therefore, if your budget allows, I will advise you to go for it.